Sziszka90/PersonalDevSite.Backend/PersonalDevSite.RAGIndexer/aboutme.md

 "Because I don't want to be only the person who writes one part of an application.
 I like understanding the whole system and taking ownership from architecture and implementation through deployment and continuous improvement.

 My strongest area is .NET, but I have deliberately developed experience across frontend, backend, distributed systems, cloud, Kubernetes, DevOps, and AI.
 That allows me to look at problems from more than one perspective.

+I am also keen to understand the business domain and the workflows behind the software.
+I believe software engineering is not only about technology; it is about helping a business and its people work effectively.
+Understanding the domain helps me build solutions that solve the real problem rather than only implementing the visible technical requirement.

 I also put a lot of effort into understanding problems properly rather than just implementing the first solution that works.
 I enjoy improving systems, automating repetitive work, learning new technologies, and making software easier to maintain.